toxicmender/Legally_Humming/dataset/README.md

 - [List of Acts of Parliament, Legislative reference](https://legislative.gov.in/legislative-references/)
 - [Income Tax Act of 1961, as amended by Finance Act of 2025](https://incometaxindia.gov.in/pages/acts/income-tax-act.aspx)

+> #TODO: Load up the data of relevant acts, as list of Central, list of state and list of tax acts, and store it as a Apache Arrow > Paraquet table to be version controlled